• Skip to main content

 • Mac

-If your computer is constantly slowing down or freezing due to Antimalware Service Executable, you should be able to fix the problem using the following methods.
+If your computer is constantly slowing down or freezing due to High CPU & RAM usage by Antimalware Service, you should be able to fix the problem using the following methods.

 1. Disable Real Time Protection

-High CPU, RAM and Disk usage by Antimalware service executable is usually caused by the Real Time Protection feature in Windows Security.
+A quick way to fix High CPU & RAM usage by Antimalware Service Executable is to disable Real Time Protection feature in Windows Security.

 Disable Windows Security Real Time Protection

-Note: This method disables Windows Defender for a temporary period.
-Windows will automatically enable Real Time Protection, the next time you login to your computer.
+Note: This method disables Real-time protection for a temporary period.
+Windows will automatically enable Real-Time Protection, the next time you Login to the computer.

-Disabling Windows Defender scheduled tasks is another way to reduce Antimalware activity on your computer.
+Disabling Windows Defender scheduled tasks is another way to reduce High CPU & Memory Usage by Antimalware activity on your computer.

 Open Task Scheduler

-In the left-pane, navigate to Task Scheduler Library > Microsoft > Windows > Windows Defender.
+2. On the Task Scheduler screen, navigate to Task Scheduler Library > Microsoft > Windows > Windows Defender.
 In the right-pane, disable All the 4 Windows Defender Tasks.

 Disable Scheduled Tasks in Windows Defender

-Windows Defender automatically disables itself, whenever Norton or any other third party antivirus program is installed on the computer.
+Windows Defender automatically disables itself, whenever any other third party antivirus program is installed on the computer.

-Once Windows Defender is disabled, you will not notice Antimalware service consuming resources on your computer.
+Once Windows Defender is disabled, you will no longer find Antimalware Service running and consuming resources on your computer.

-It is a good safety precaution to create system restore point before making Registry Edits on your computer.
+Note: It is a good safety precaution to create system restore point before making Registry Edits on the computer.

 Open Registry Using Run Command